Below are some of the most frequently asked questions about our community.

 How do I know if the community is right for my loved one?

 Ecumen Prairie Lodge has provided care in Brooklyn Center, MN, since 2005.
-We offer Assisted Living, Memory Care, and Enhanced Memory Care in our mission-driven, nonprofit, senior living community.
+We offer Assisted Living and Memory Care in our mission-driven, nonprofit, senior living community.
 Our reputation for quality, compassionate care and building relationships with residents,Close

 familiesand friends is woven into the fiber of everything we do.